|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 If the taxable portion of your refund is rolled over, no tax or penalty will be due and no income tax will be withheld.

-If your refund is paid to you, TFFR is required to withhold 20 percent of the taxable portion of your refund.
+If your refund is paid to you, TFFR is required to withhold federal income tax at 20 percent of the taxable portion of your refund.
 North Dakota state tax withholding is optional.
 A 1099-R tax form will be sent to you the following January.
 This tax information will need to be disclosed on your tax return.
 If you separate from service before age 55 and receive a taxable refund payment from TFFR before age 59 1/2, you may have to pay an extra 10 percent penalty calculated on IRS Form 5329 in addition to the regular income tax.

 Any previously taxed contributions will be paid to you unless you request that these contributions be rolled to an IRA or to certain employer plans that accept after-tax contributions.